Cerulean Salt: Legacy

 Cerulean Salt was included on several decade-end lists.
-It placed #61 on Rolling Stones list, with J. Bernstein writing that it solidified Katie Crutchfield as "one of her generation's foremost chroniclers of interior turmoil."
+It placed number 61 on Rolling Stones list, with J. Bernstein writing that it solidified Katie Crutchfield as "one of her generation's foremost chroniclers of interior turmoil."
 They also dubbed it "a lasting document" of Philadelphia's "subdued" take on indie rock music during the 2010s.
-Ranking it #107 on their list, BrooklynVegan dubbed the album "a touchstone" for the fusion of emo, folk, indie rock, and punk styles occurring that decade.
+Ranking it number 107 on their list, BrooklynVegan dubbed the album "a touchstone" for the fusion of emo, folk, indie rock, and punk styles occurring that decade.